 Here's where I start to think about how this app is going to take shape.
 In order to do so, I need to define some design patterns for myself, especially because are aren't really any industry standards yet.
 I'm not quite an army of one, though, as there are quite a few apps for me to reference as starting points.

 I like saying "app map" out loud.
 I like seeing them even better.
 This was an an important exercise for me, and helped me to establish a practical, navigable framework which I could base my wireframes off of.

-Now that I've established a conceptual framework for Tulip, I can dive a little deeper into setting up some specific guidelines for myself vis a vie design patterns.
-Here, I've created a "Do and Don't" chart which converts my research into actionable points that I can incorporate into Tulip.
+Now that I've established a conceptual framework for Tulip, I can dive a little deeper into setting up some specific guidelines for myself vis-a-vie design patterns.
+Here, I've created a "Do and Don't" chart which converts my research into actionable points that I can incorporate into creating Tulip.

-Can something be shareable and unique at the same time?
+Can something be familiar and unique at the same time?
 That's what I was tasked with building, but I had to start somewhere.
-My initial goals were to first develop a legible framework for an e-commerce experience.
+My initial goal was to develop a legible framework for an e-commerce experience.
 These lo-fi wireframes are a result.